Free checklistNo email gate

 - Keep the record.
 It answers client, insurance, and legal questions months later.

 Why offboarding fails: not because teams do not care, but because the list above lives in nobody's job description.
 The fix is a written checklist owned by one person and run the same way every time.
-If you want your version built from your actual stack, that is part of every Access and Offboarding Audit.
+If you want your version built from your actual stack, that is part of every Systems and Access Cleanup.

 Dealing with a departure that already happened?